About Gary Henderson

 Gary joined Dick Spottswood in July 1967 in producing the half-hour “Bluegrass Unlimited” radio show on WAMU-FM, in conjunction with Bluegrass Unlimited Magazine.
-He is also one of the founding fathers of Bluegrass Unlimited Magazine in 1967, when it was a mimeographed 12-page newsletter.
+Henderson is also one of the founding fathers of Bluegrass Unlimited Magazine in May, 1967, when it was a mimeographed 12-page newsletter.

-He continued bluegrass programming at WAMU in 1972 with a four-hour Saturday Morning bluegrass offering.
-In September 1974, he inaugurated the first four-hour Sunday program of Stained Glass Bluegrass.
+He continued bluegrass programming at WAMU in September, 1973 with a four-hour Saturday Morning bluegrass offering.
+Nine months later, in June 1974, Gary inaugurated the first four-hour Sunday program of Stained Glass Bluegrass.
 SGBG is now the second longest, continuously running, program on WAMU-FM, next to John Hickman’s, “Recollections”, which first aired in February, 1964 the predecessor to today’s “The Big Broadcast”

 In the early 1970’s, Gary also became bass player with Charlie Smith and the Potomac Valley Boys of Leesburg, VA.

 Gary has received a number of awards in recognition of his contributions to bluegrass programming.
 In 1983, he was presented with the DJ of the Year award by the Society for the Preservation of Bluegrass Music of America.
 In 1998, the International Bluegrass Music Association honored Gary with its Distinguished Achievement Award, only to be followed the next year with the Award of Broadcast Personality of the Year by the IBMA.

-After a 40 year career, he retired from National Public Radio as a Broadcast Technician.
-Mr. Henderson engineered the first radio broadcast from the U.S. Senate Chamber during the Panama Canal debate and was the remote technician assigned to cover the Watergate hearings from the Russell Senate Office Building on Capitol Hill, and many Oval Office Presidential addresses.
+After a 40 year career, Mr. Henderson retired from National Public Radio as a Broadcast Technician.
+He engineered the first radio broadcast from the U.S. Senate Chamber during the Panama Canal debate and was the remote technician assigned to cover the Watergate hearings from the Russell Senate Office Building on Capitol Hill, and many Oval Office Presidential addresses.